ral-facilities/inventory-management-system-api/README.md

 #### Managing rules

-Rules define what is operations are possible for items in relation to systems.
+Rules define what operations are possible for items in relation to systems.
 They are split into three categories:

 - Creation: These define which types of system's items can be created in, and what usage status they should have.
 - Deletion: These define which types of system's items can be deleted from (They have no restriction on usage status)